-Professor of Service and Support Engineering and Head of Distributed Information and Automation Laboratory, University of Cambridge
+Professor of Service and Support Engineering, Department of Engineering, University of Cambridge

 Duncan McFarlane is Professor of Service and Support Engineering at the Cambridge University Engineering Department, and Head of the Distributed Information & Automation Laboratory within the Institute for Manufacturing.
 He is a lead investigator for the Centre for Smart Infrastructure and Construction and from October 2011 will become Professor of Industrial Information Engineering at Cambridge.